CodeFromAnywhere/fetch-just-once/README.md

-This worker demonstrates the capability of durable objects to share promises.
+This worker demonstrates the capability of [CloudFlare Durable Objects](https://developers.cloudflare.com/workers/wrangler/configuration/#durable-objects) to share promises.

 Suppose we have [this URL](https://durable-object-starter.githuq.workers.dev) where a counter increases every time you fetch it: https://durable-object-starter.githuq.workers.dev